 4: Auditing Tools

-Does the software provide proper direction regarding procedures, resourcing, and does it meet both financial and control-based audit requirements?
+Does the software provide proper direction regarding procedures and resourcing, and does it meet both financial and control-based audit requirements?

 5: Analytics

-Are the tools easy to customize, to make sure that your team is able to pull reports on the analytics that are most important to them?
-Will your organization’s key performance indicators be captured?
+Are the tools easy to customize?
+Customizable tools enable your team to pull reports on the analytics most important to them.
+Will your organization’s key performance indicators and other metrics be captured?

 6: Communication